fabiensanglard/Chocolate-Wolfenstein-3D/README.md

 Chocolate-Wolfenstein-3D
 ========================

-Wolf4SDL by Moritz "Ripper" Kroll (http://www.chaos-software.de.vu)
+Based on Wolf4SDL by Moritz "Ripper" Kroll (http://www.chaos-software.de.vu).

 Original Wolfenstein 3D by id Software (http://www.idsoftware.com)

 Based on Wolf4SDL, Chocolate Wolf3D removes all the crap that was added over the years